Thursday, October 24, 2024

 The Count House in the distance

-The Count House located near the mine is where the mine manager lived, kept the accounts and entertained shareholders to lavish dinners.
+In the distance not far from the mine we could see the Count House.
+This is where the mine manager lived, kept the accounts and entertained shareholders to lavish dinners.
 It is now where the Climbers Club store their gear but before then it is reported that around the time of WWI D H Lawrence was a tenant (some interesting history there).

 The crag of Carn Galver

-With a little reluctance we hopped back into the van as we were heading for St Ives but stopped for a picnic in Nancherrow or perhaps it was Tregeseal.
-Either way it was on the road to St Ives near St Just where we pulled into a little spot off the road and discovered these pretty flowers.
+With a little reluctance we hopped back into the van as we were heading for St Ives but along the way we stopped for a picnic in Nancherrow or perhaps it was Tregeseal.
+Either way it was on the road to St Ives near St Just where we pulled into a little spot off the road and discovered vivid Himalayan Honeysuckle.
 We got some frowns from the locals but I guess they get sick of tourists.
-Incidentally St Just is the western-most town in mainland England
+Incidentally St Just is the western-most town in mainland England.

 Ahh St Ives - will live on our memory of a ‘harbour too far’!

-And who doesn’t know the riddle - “On my way to St Ives, I met a man with seven wives …” yeah well we went over and over that dammed riddle until we got to St Ives further north.
+And who doesn’t know the riddle - “as i was going to St Ives, I met a man with seven wives …” ?
+Yeah well we went over and over that dammed riddle until we got to St Ives further north.
 Pretty as a postcard but evil!!!
-It lured us to its quaint harbour and on to lovely harbour-hugging roads and then said “whoops these are now one-way and there’s no going back, no way out - sooorry AND the roads are going to get narrower”.
+It lured us to its quaint harbour and then to lovely harbour-hugging so-called roads and then said “whoops these are now one-way and there’s no going back, no way out - sooorry AND the roads are going to get narrower”.
 And they did every metre.
 To cut a long story short, as you can see we escaped but not without some deep scars, no fingernails left to speak of and frayed and shattered nerves.
-We provided lots of onlookers with some ‘light entertainment’ - only one offered any help.
+We reached a corner so tight and narrow that the van simply could not navigate it and we ended up with deep scratches along the paintwork before backing off, turning the other way and finding a tiny area on a jetty where we could turn the camper and attack the corner from a different angle.
+We provided lots of onlookers with some ‘light entertainment’ - only one person offered any help.
 Can you believe it?! (much shaking of heads and gnashing of teeth from within our trapped vehicle).
 But yes we escaped and headed for a pub as far away as possible for a stiff drink.
 So much for the man and his bl… 7 wives!
 You know answer course …….

-We eventually came home to Mr George who supervised our showers.
+We eventually came home to Mr George at Little Trethvas who supervised our showers.
 What a day!
 You’ve got to laugh or get blind drunk, which we didn't - quite!

 No comments: